5 must install WordPress plugins

 On installation, WordFence will check your site for any existing infections.
 WordFence will do a scan of your source code comparing it to the Official WordPress repository for core, themes and plug-ins.
 In other words, it looks to see if someone has changed the core WordPress code without you knowing.

-WordFence has over four million installs already, and with a near perfect 4.9 out of 5 rating from over 2,400 reviews, there is no easier way to ensure your site is as secure as it can be, and get a speed boost to boot.
+WordFence has over four million installs already, and with a near-perfect 4.9 out of 5 ratings from over 2,400 reviews, there is no easier way to ensure your site is as secure as it can be, and get a speed boost to boot.

 3. Yoast SEO